How to remove the MegaBackup virus & protect your Mac

-MegaBackup is a cloud-based storage service that allows you to back up your files to the cloud and protect your data in the event of your Mac crashing catastrophically, or being damaged or stolen.
-How, then, did lots of people come to think of it as a virus?
+MegaBackup is a cloud-based storage service that allows you to back up your files to the cloud and protect your data in the event of your Mac crashing catastrophically or being damaged or stolen.
+How, then, did many people come to think of it as a virus?
 Is there a MegaBackup Virus?

 What you need to know about MegaBackup

 Firstly, and most importantly, there is no MegaBackup virus.
-A virus is a piece of malware that replicates itself and spreads from computer to computer over a network, or via shared storage.
+A virus is a malware piece that replicates itself and spreads from computer to computer over a network or shared storage.
 This is not the case with MegaBackup.

 However, MegaBackup has been identified as a potentially unwanted program (PUP).
 This is because of some of the tactics used by the developers in its free version.
-MegaBackup can be downloaded for free and some of its features can be used at not cost.
+MegaBackup can be downloaded for free, and some of its features can be used at no cost.
 But not everyone who downloads MegaBackup does so intentionally.
 Lots of users have found it on their Mac without deliberately installing it.
-This is thanks to a technique known as ‘bundling’ where makers of dubious applications package their software with other apps in an attempt to place them on users’ computers.
+This is thanks to a technique known as ‘bundling’ where makers of dubious applications package their software with other apps to place them on users’ computers.

-No application that behaves like that, nor any that installs itself on your Mac without you knowledge, should be allowed to stay there.
+No application that behaves like that, nor any that installs itself on your Mac without you knowing, should be allowed to stay there.
 You should get rid of it as soon as possible.
 Sadly, as we said above, removing MegaBackup isn’t so easy.
-However, it can be done, by following the steps below.
+However, it can be done by following the steps below.